Empowering Voters

 For special elections, check our Events page or the Sec. of State’s website.

-How to vote early in case of a storm: if an official winter storm warning has been issued and you believe getting to the polls on Tuesday may be too dangerous or impossible for you, you may go to your town clerk’s office on Monday, fill out an absentee ballot application, turn it in and get the ballot right then.
+How to vote early in case of a storm: if an official winter storm warning has been issued and you believe getting to the polls on election day may be too dangerous or impossible for you, you may go to your town clerk’s office on Monday, show your ID, fill out an absentee ballot application, turn it in and get the ballot right then.
 Immediately fill out the ballot, put it in the envelope, sign the back of the envelope, and hand it back to the clerk.
 Bring ID with you, please.
 This special absentee voting is not only legal, it is a good solution for voters who otherwise would miss their chance to vote for town and school officials.
 Do it!
 Town elections matter!
 All you lucky folks with four-wheel drive and courage, you may still go to the polls on Tuesday and vote as you usually do.

 Here is the link to the law allowing Monday voting when a winter storm warning has been issued for election day.